 Developed and used with thousands of executives, managers, and MBA students, these assessments can help you see where and how to improve specific communication practices for greater productivity and effectiveness.
 Many people find it useful to revisit the assessments as a way of marking their progress.

-The Free Workplace Assessment consists of 56 statements that describe a range of situations that are likely to compromise people’s effectiveness.
+The Free Workplace Assessment is for individuals who want to know the strengths and weaknesses of the productive communication skills they see in their workplace.
+The assessment consists of 56 statements that describe a range of situations that are likely to compromise people’s effectiveness.
 The survey allows you to identify which workplace issues you observe most frequently.
-You will receive feedback on the workplace situations you see most often, as well as recommendations for altering communication to reduce or eliminate the three most frequent problem areas.
+You will receive feedback on the workplace situations you see most often, as well as some recommendations for altering workplace communications to reduce or eliminate the three most frequent problem areas.
 Workplace issues are grouped into 8 categories:

 - Lateness – People are waiting for work results or for people to show up;

 - Poor work quality – Work is incomplete, inaccurate, or not well done;

 - Difficult people – Some people are consistently hard to work with;

 - Lack of teamwork – People are not working together or not helping each other;

 - Poor planning and workload overwhelm – There is too much work and/or too little time to do it;